AndyHazz/PinHP-assets-source/README.md

-# PinHP-assets-source
+# PinHP assets source
-Where images have been resized for PinHP, this repo contains the original images, plus the scripts used to generate the resized assets
+Where images have been resized for PinHP, this repo contains the original images, plus the scripts used to generate the resized assets.
+The logo and marquee images are from various sources (mainly EmuMovies and ProgettoSnaps), with filenames matched to AdvanceMame 0.106.

 The logo-resize.bat is for Windows and requires ImageMagick to be installed (https://imagemagick.org/)